Date: Easter Weekend, 10th April 2020 (Good Friday)

 1. Teams consist of 3 to 5 bikes (i.e. tandems count as one member of a team).

-2. The start time may be any time between noon on Thursday and 10 am on Saturday.
-The majority of teams start on Friday morning.
-If more than one team wishes to start from the same location, their start times must be staggered by a minimum of one hour.
+2. If more than one team wishes to start from the same location, their start times must be staggered by a minimum of one hour.

 3. The minimum distance is 360km, measured as the shortest distance by road (excluding motorways) between the specified control points.
 The route should be point-to-point.
 A loop is acceptable but an out-and-back route is not.
 No segment of road may be used more than once travelling in the same direction.

 4. Each team member should carry their own brevet card.
 Time and distance should be noted on the card at each control point, and proof of passage obtained (e.g. shop or ATM receipt with date, location and time, stamp from a garda station etc).
 Photos or Video Clips of at least 3 team members at a landmark/signpost will be acceptable for late night/early morning Controls.
 At the end of the 22nd and 24th hours of the ride, proof of passage must be obtained and the location and time noted on the card.
 At least 25km must be travelled between hours 22 and 24.
 During the ride the team may not stop at any location for more than two hours.

 5. Teams may not receive assistance from anyone else except in the event of medical emergency, and team members may only draft behind members of their own team.

 6. In the event of road closure or similar unforeseen circumstance detours are permissible but proof of passage must be obtained at the furthest point of the detour.